alonzo-bazaar/jelly-stdlib/README.md

 I apologize to whoever is looking at the commit history for this accursed thing

 ### More fodder
-I am having a bit of a moment with git rn biiiiiit of a moment fuck my life
+I am having a bit of a moment with git rn
+biiiiiit of a moment
+fuck my life

+### Pain
+suffering
+misery
+perry the platypus